Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Service providers all want an SD-WAN strategy and recognize that they need some help with it, and this is essentially what we're doing.
 We've developed a solution ideally suited for their plans.
 And we're seeing traction there.

 As far as impact to the rest of the Routing business, I know there were all sorts of predictions that this is going to have a deflationary effect on MPLS and so forth.
-But I have to say that thus far based on conversations with many of our Telco customers where, of course, we enjoy very strong relationships, they haven't had that effect.
+But I have to say that thus far based on conversations with many of our Telco customers where, of course, we enjoy very strong relationships, it hasn't had that effect.
 I just don't expect it to have any sort of meaningful effect on the need for IP routing or MPLS capabilities in the wide area and in the foreseeable future.

 Jayson A. Noland - Robert W. Baird & Co., Inc.